douglaslab/cryoorigami/README.md

 # cryoorigami
 DNA Origami Goniometer assisted cryoEM data analysis package.
 Python scripts and classes in this package can be used for other cryo-EM projects.
-Please cite [...]() if you use this python package for your work.
+Please cite [DNA Origami Goniometers](https://www.nature.com/articles/s41587-020-0716-8) if you use this python package for your work.

 ## Dependencies